The Decentralisation Paradox in Digital Identity: Centralising Decentralisation with Digital Wallets?: Multi-Dimensional Analysis of Digital Identity (RQ2)

 Beyond technical specifications, the success or failure of user-centric approaches depends on a series of legal and social enablers.
 On one hand, institutions and regulators shape the ecosystem through laws, trust frameworks and compliance requirements.
-On the other hand, human factors such as trust, usability and institutional acceptance are equally important \cite{Teuschel-2023}.
+On the other hand, human factors such as trust, usability and institutional acceptance are equally important \citep{Teuschel-2023}.
 Even if an architecture includes decentralised technical components, users could find it difficult to adopt or verifiers could refuse to accept credentials without a central guarantor.
+These considerations highlight that decentralised architectures do not operate in isolation, but rely on governance structures that define accountability, liability and trust relationships.